Eli-Wit/Computer-Background-Changer/README.md

 **Features**

-1. Automatically changes your wallpaper on a timed cycl
+1. Automatically changes your wallpaper on a timed cycle
 2. Randomly selects images from a folder of your choice
 3. Avoids repeating wallpapers by tracking recently used images
 4. Resets history automatically when all images have been used